ktzhu/dotfiles/README.md

     git rm --cached path/to/submodule (NOTE: NO TRAILING SLASH!)
     Commit and delete untracked submodule files.

+The following bit is outdated since I switched to ctrl-p.
+But leaving this here for notes.

 ***NOTE REGARDING COMMAND-T***:

 On my machine, I built Vim with my system ruby, so be sure I'm using this before making Command-T.